 During the year, students take courses in the field of study for which they have been selected, and they focus their studies on that field of study during their entire year abroad but may take one elective course outside of their field of study each semester with approval of the OIP.
-Below is a list of the program options offered to IP participants.
+Below is a list of the program options offered to IP participants for the 2015-16 academic year.